bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 A GPU with limited memory cannot run the model at all, regardless of other numbers.

 NVIDIA remains the default choice for most deployments due to ecosystem maturity: CUDA support across every major inference framework, mature driver and monitoring tooling, and a used and cloud rental market deep enough to size capacity flexibly.
-Alternatives (AMD's MI-series, for one) close the raw hardware gap but still lag on framework support, which matters more in practice than a spec sheet comparison suggests.
+Alternatives exist: AMD, Apple Silicon, and a handful of Chinese vendors close the raw hardware gap in places but bring their own framework and container constraints, covered in full in [our GPU options guide](/library/78-gpu-market-2026.html).
 Quantisation, running a model at reduced numerical precision, is common for managed or self-hosted deployments: it can cut VRAM requirements substantially, as our own benchmark across [14 models on a single consumer GPU](https://marigold.run/blog/self-hosted-inference-benchmark.html) shows in practice.